Erdmannichthys

-Aspasmichthys alorensis is a species of clingfish found in the western Pacific Ocean in Indonesia.
-The species was described by Gerald R. Allen and Mark Erdmann in 2012 from a type collected at submerged reef in the Alor Strait, East Nusa Tenggara, Indonesia at a depth 16 meters,.
+Erdmannichthys is a monotypic genus of clingfish found in the western Pacific Ocean in Indonesia.
+The only species is Erdmannichthys alorensis which was described by Gerald R. Allen and Mark Erdmann in 2012 from a type collected at submerged reef in the Alor Strait, East Nusa Tenggara, Indonesia at a depth of 16 m.
 It is apparently associated with sponges.